 This session would focus on strategies for creating a cohesive and supportive community in a world language classroom.
 Participants will acquire ideas for fostering inclusivity, collaboration, and student-centered learning in an environment that values diversity and promotes language learning as a collective experience.

-OBJECTIVES: - To explore effective methods for fostering a sense of belonging, inclusivity, and connection among students in a world language learning environment. - Identify the benefits of building a strong sense of community in a world language classroom - Develop a plan to implement community-building strategies in a world language classroom
+- To explore effective methods for fostering a sense of belonging, inclusivity, and connection among students in a world language learning environment.